Kabulan0lak/untapped_dbt/untapped_dbt/README.md

 dbt build
 ```

-Every model should run, every test shoud pass.
+Every model should run, every test shoud pass except the foreign key on payment_id from installments table that gives 11k unidentified payments.
-You can the newly created tables and views in your dbt_dev_user environment
+You can see the newly created tables and views in your dbt_dev_user environment.